 Wolke 7 * Girls Club for Physics and Astronomy

-The next course starts in spring 2018.
+The next course starts on April 10, 2018.
+For more information click here.

 Heidelberg University, the Equal Opportunities Office, and the Junior University – in collaboration with the Hölderlin Gymnasium – have launched a girls club for physics and astronomy.
 Every week scientist Stefanie Schwemmer together with Maria Walch prepare and lead experiment sessions, so school girls can discover their interest in physics themes and issues already before they start studying.